Summary of our Family Handbook

 - with a second person checking the dosage of the medication and witnessing its administration

 - recording the details of the administration in the medication record

-*Please note that the Preschool has an EpiPen and Asthma kit on site in the case of an emergency where they are needed and the child has not brought one to Preschool and/or is having their first asthma attack or anaphylactic reaction.
+*Please note that the Preschool has an EpiPen and Asthma kit on-site in the case of an emergency where they are needed and the child has not brought one to Preschool and/or is having their first asthma attack or anaphylactic reaction.
 This is only in an emergency and all staff are trained in anaphylaxis and asthma first aid training.
-Please see the director if you any further queries about this.
+Please see the director if you have any further queries about this.